CLICK HERE for details or rates

 Free Pick-UP in Newport from Bill

 This is Bill.
 He has been Crabbing in Newport for years.
-If you see him on the piers, feel free ask him any crab questions you have.
+If you see him on the piers, feel free to ask him any crab questions you have.

 He wrote the book about Crabbing in Oregon.

-Crab Max 2.0
+Single Round Crab Max

 We have increased the Crab Netting area by nearly 50% just by changing the shape of the Trap.